Letztes Update: 21. Mai 2025

 Antwort der Redaktion

-The process of reverse engineering typically involves several key steps.
-First, you gather information about the product or system.
-Next, you disassemble or decompile it to study its components.
-After that, you analyze the data to understand the design and functionality.
-Finally, you document your findings and, if necessary, create a new version or improve the existing one.
+The reverse engineering process typically involves several key steps.
+First, you identify the product or system you want to analyze.
+Next, you disassemble the product to study its components and how they interact.
+This can involve examining the software code or the physical parts of a device.
+After disassembly, you analyze the data collected to understand the system's functionality.
+Finally, you document your findings, which can be used for further development or improvement.

 Last updated 3 mins ago